NishchalRavish/FoodEye/README.md

 # FoodEye

 Worried about what's on your plate?
-Worry no more with FoodEye, an application designed to analyze and classify food items using advanced machine learning models.
+Worry no more with FoodEye, an application designed to analyze and classify food items using PyTorch model.

 ## About